staujd02/time_machine/README.md

 # Visual Interface Designed for the Animation of Compartment Models

 The program is available [here](https://staujd02.github.io/time_machine/).
 It will run in Chrome, Edge, Internet Explorer or Firefox.
 Once the program is activated all operations and file storage are on the local computer.
+It will animate compartment mass and flux data provided by you.
+It does not compute or predict data beyond what you provided.
 <br>

 ### Authors: Kimberley Grobien, Joel Stauffer, Beomjin Kim, Douglas Townsend, Stephen Coburn